What Can Your Business Learn About Innovation from Shark Tank Ideas?

 Here are Six Things Shark Tank can Teach Businesses about Innovation Strategy.

 Eliminate Risk For Innovators

 Getting on the show is, on paper, a brutal process.
-Tens of thousands apply annually for approximately 80 to 100 slots and those who do get one have no promises of even hitting the air, let alone securing any funding.
-Nor are the judges particularly kind if they think an idea is a bad one, offering the prospect of being publicly humiliated on national television, as you can see above.
+Tens of thousands apply annually for approximately 80 to 100 slots, and those who do get one have no promises of even hitting the air, let alone securing any funding.
+Nor are the judges particularly kind if they think an idea is a bad one, which means entrepreneurs risk public humiliation on national television, as you can see in the video above.

-Yet even if you come out singed from the feedback and without a dollar, it’s worth it.
-Just appearing on the show is marketing so invaluable it can double, triple, or more a company’s revenue, according to an analysis by Inc. Most of the companies in the above clip are still in business and even thriving.
+Yet even if you come out singed from the feedback and without a dollar from the Sharks, it’s worth your business’s time.
+Just appearing on the show is marketing so valuable that it can double your company’s revenue — or triple it, or more, according to an analysis by Inc. Most of the companies in the above clip are still in business and even thriving.

 Even the worst pitch can work out in the end.
 The notorious Tower Paddle Boards, for example, still managed to impress Mark Cuban, who offered some financing, feedback, and valuable advice that improved the company’s fortunes.
-Nor is there any risk.
-If you apply and don’t get in, you’ve lost nothing.
 For entrepreneurs, if their skin is tough enough, there’s no downside.